FuelLabs/sway-standards/standards/src_9/README.md

 #### - `logo:svg_dark`

-The key `logo:svg_light` SHALL return a `String` variant of an SVG image of a logo for dark themes.
+The key `logo:svg_dark` SHALL return a `String` variant of an SVG image of a logo for dark themes.

 #### - `logo:small_light`